splunk/public-o11y-docs/_includes/admin/roles_apm.rst

 .. list-table::
   :widths: 20,40,10,10,10,10

-  * - :strong:`Capability name`
+  * - :strong:`Capability`
-    - :strong:`What it lets you do`
     - :strong:`Admin`
     - :strong:`Power user`
     - :strong:`Read-only`
     - :strong:`Subscription usage`

-  * - WRITE_CONFIG
-    -  - Create, edit, and delete the following APM components.
+  * -  Create, edit, and delete the following APM components.
 Functionality in the API is similarly restricted by capability.
         - Span tags
         - MetricSets
         - Business Workflows
+    - Yes
+    - No
+    - No
-          -
+    - No

-       - Configure options for traces and spans.
+  * - Configure options for traces and spans.
+    - Yes
+    - No
+    - No
+    - No

-       - The following methods for the APM Visibility Filters resource.
+  * - The following methods for the APM Visibility Filters resource.
 See :ref:`sensitive-data-controls` for more information.
       - PUT
       - POST
     - Yes
     - No
     - No